 PAPUA NEW GUINEA ARRANGEMENT

-In September 2012, Australia and PNG signed a Memorandum of Understanding (MoU) providing for the transfer of asylum seekers from Australia to PNG.
+In September 2012, Australia and PNG signed an MoU providing for the transfer of asylum seekers from Australia to PNG for processing.
 Processing began in November 2012.
 In July 2013, the two countries entered into the Regional Resettlement Arrangement (RRA), an overarching framework that provides for the processing of asylum claims and permanent resettlement of refugees in PNG.
-The RRA is supported by a second MoU signed in August 2013, which superseded the 2012 MoU.
-Under the RRA, asylum seekers intercepted at sea by Australian officials were transferred to PNG and accommodated at the Manus Island RPC.
-The RRA was paid for entirely by Australia.
+The RRA is supported by a second MoU, signed in August 2013.
+The RRA is paid for entirely by Australia.
+Under the RRA, unauthorised maritime arrivals intercepted at sea by Australian officials are transferred to detention at the Manus Island Regional Processing Centre.
+The Manus Island RPC is located in Manus Province, one of the smallest of PNG’s 22 provincial divisions.

 In April 2016, the PNG Supreme Court ruled that the detention of asylum seekers at the Manus Island RPC was illegal and unconstitutional.
 The Court held that the detention of asylum seekers was contrary to their right of personal liberty enshrined in section 42 of the Constitution of PNG.
 The Court ordered the governments of Australia and PNG to take all necessary steps to cease and prevent the detention of asylum seekers at the centre.

-In compliance with the order, the Manus Island RPC became an ‘open centre’ in May 2016.
-Entry and exit was permitted, including visits to the main town centre and an option to stay at an immigration-run transit centre overnight.
-The Australian and PNG Governments committed to fully closing the centre by 31 October 2017.
+In compliance with the order, the Manus Island RPC became an ‘open centre’ in May 2016 and the Australian and PNG Governments committed to fully closing the centre by 31 October 2017.

-The closure of sections of the Manus Island RPC began in June 2017.
-Men were progressively transferred to alternative accommodation; the existing East Lorengau Refugee Transit Centre and the new West Lorengau Haus and Hillside Haus.
+In November 2016, it was announced that a deal had been made with the United States to resettle people in detention on Nauru and Manus Island.
+While the Manus Island RPC began closing in June 2017, some men were being resettled to the United States.
+Other men were progressively transferred to alternative accommodation.
 On the official closure date of 31 October 2017, essential services such as power and water were turned off, and staff and service providers, including those providing food and medical assistance, exited the centre.
-Over 600 refugees initially refused to move, in protest over the length of time they have been held on Manus Island.
-This number reduced to 328 by 24 November, at which time they were forcibly moved.
-Some of the alternative accommodation was reportedly still under construction during the transfers.
-In November 2018, the Refugee Council of Australia and Amnesty released a report outlining the poor conditions in these accommodation facilities and continuing restrictions on the movements of refugees and people seeking asylum living there.
+Over 600 refugees initially refused to move, in protest over the length of time they have been held on Manus Island and fears for their safety in the local community.
+In November 2018, the Refugee Council of Australia and Amnesty released a report outlining the poor conditions in the alternative accommodation facilities and continuing restrictions on the movements of refugees and people seeking asylum living there.

 Next → UNITED STATES RESETTLEMENT DEAL